-

 removed from your bill.
 Both waiver and enrollments must be completed by going

-to https://humanresources.catholic.edu/studentinsurance/index.html on or before the last day to drop/add courses for the fall 2023 semester.
+to https://humanresources.catholic.edu/studentinsurance/index.html on or before the last day to drop/add courses for the semester.
 Visit the website to find out more about the insurance provided and keep up with waiver/enrollment deadlines and information.
 You may also contact the student health insurance call center at 800-489-1390.You will receive additional information in July with further instructions for verifying existing

 coverage or purchasing new coverage. -